TITLE Coordinator, TRIO Student Support Services-West Plains

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Master’s degree in educational administration, academic/career counseling, educational leadership, or a related field is required.
+Education: A Master’s degree in educational administration, academic/career counseling, educational leadership, psychology, student affairs, or a related field is required.

 Experience: At least two years of experience in educational program management, personnel management, and fiscal management are required.
 Experience working with TRIO programs, student support services, or other programs focused on low-income, first generation, or academically disadvantaged students is preferred.
 Prior experience working with students from diverse backgrounds is preferred.

-Skills: Effective oral and written communication skills are required.
+Skills: Effective verbal and written communication skills are required.
 Supervisory skills are required.
 Computer skills including database management, word processing, and spreadsheet applications are required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Familiarity with statistical software packages is desired.

-Other: A valid Missouri driver's license is required.
-Must be able to work evenings and weekends as required.
+Other: A valid Missouri driver’s license is required.
+The ability to work evenings and weekends as required.

 1. Ensures that the TRIO Student Support Services (SSS) program is understood and accepted as an integral part of the University community by representing the program in formal and informal venues, facilitating communication and discussion regarding the TRIO program’s operations and goals and the needs of SSS participants, conducting research, managing all administrative tasks and operations to comply with program requirements, and reporting research findings in formal and informal venues.